A Catholic View To Election 2002

 The year 2002 is a critical year for leadership in the state of Michigan.
-Voter enacted term limits require that 27 of 38 Senate members and 23 of 110 House members will be new faces.
+Voter enacted term limits require that 27 of 38 senate members and 23 of 110 house members will be new faces.
 In addition, Michigan citizens will elect a new Governor, Attorney General and Secretary of State.
-On the federal level, a U.S. Senate seat will be decided along with 15 seats in the U.S. House of Representatives.
+On the federal level a U.S. Senate seat will be decided and 15 seats in the U.S. House of Representatives.
 Scores of local government positions will also be decided.

 We are at an important crossroads in our state’s history.
 The Board of Directors of the Michigan Catholic Conference believes it is important for every citizen to bring together the guidance of the Gospel and the opportunities of our democracy to help shape a society more respectful of human life and dignity, and more committed to justice and peace.